bondy-io/bondy/apps/bondy_db/doc_extras/architecture/06_compaction_and_bootstrap.md

 ## "Truncate" means **delete pages**, not tombstone events

-The MST truncation step is the load-bearing one.
-It is not a
-soft-delete: the instance calls `bondy_mst:truncate/2` with the watermark, a **structural prefix-truncate** that removes every key `≤ Watermark` in one pass.
+The MST truncation step is the one that actually bounds the tree.
+It is not a soft-delete: the instance calls `bondy_mst:truncate/2` with the watermark, a **structural prefix-truncate** that removes every key `≤ Watermark` in one pass.